vmware/vic-product/docs/user_doc/vic_cloud_admin/create_projects.md

 # Create a Project in vSphere Integrated Containers #

-In vSphere Integrated Containers, you create different projects where you assign users, repositories, infrastructure, registries replication, and configure project-specific settings.
+In vSphere Integrated Containers, you create different projects to which you assign users, repositories, and infrastructure.
+You also set up replication of registries in projects, and configure project-specific settings.

 **Procedure**